By Camille Galdes, Justin Schor, and Heidi Thorne

 Lessons from Fairfax County, Virginia

 Overestimating trip generation can have deleterious effects on a neighborhood because trip generation is so closely linked to the amount of square footage that a property is allowed.
-Mike Workosky, traffic engineer and President of Wells + Associates, explains, “More than any other feature of a development, vehicle trip generation estimates determine density limits and impacts.”
+Mike Workosky, transportation planner and President of Wells + Associates, explains, “More than any other feature of a development, vehicle trip generation estimates determine density limits and impacts.”

 First, a locality decides whether a particular development is suitable based on surrounding land use interactions, then its traffic impacts are assessed.
 If traffic estimates are inaccurately high, then developments will ultimately be denied square footage that they could have responsibly maintained.
 That loss of square footage represents millions of dollars in potential economic development that is forfeited, between commercial leases, property and sales taxes, and job creation.